Almost commuting self-adjoint matrices --- the real and self-dual cases: (Semi) Projective real -algebras

 \section{(Semi) Projective real $C^*$-algebras}

-The definition of a semiprojective $C^*$-algebra that we use today was given by Blackadar in \cite{blackadar1985shape}.
+The definition of a semiprojective $C^*$-algebra commonly used today was given by Blackadar in \cite{blackadar1985shape}.
 We will modify that definition so we can use it for $C^{*,\tau}$-algebras.
-The theory of semiprojective $C^*$-algebras is well developed, for good resources on the subject see \cite{blackadar2004semiprojectivity}, \cite{loringBook}, and the references therein.
+The theory of semiprojective $C^*$-algebras is well developed; for good resources on the subject see \cite{blackadar2004semiprojectivity}, \cite{loringBook}, and the references therein.
 In what follows we try to develop some theory of semiprojective $C^{*,\tau}$-algebras.

+Semiprojectivity is the first key ingredient in shape theory \cite{EffrosKaminkerShape}.
+The other key ingredient is $K$-theory, which we do not see here.
+The $K$-theory is uninteresting when working with one-dimensional spaces, as in this section.
+In section 6 we are working with the disk or square so the $K$-theory is still not a factor, this time due to the contractability of these space.
+See \cite{HastLorTheoryPractice} for how $K$-theory will make life more interesting when we get to the sphere and torus.

+A semiprojective $C^*$-algebra is an analog of an absolute neighborhood retract (ANR).
+Indeed, a necessary, but far from sufficient condition, for $A$ to be semiprojective is that its abelianization have spectrum an ANR.
+Semiprojective $C^*$-algebras interact well with inductive limits.
+One approach to shape theory (take by Effros and Kaminker in \cite{EffrosKaminkerShape}) is to write two $C^*$-algebras of interest as inductive limits of semiprojective $C^*$-algebras, then intertwine the semiprojective $C^*$-algebras to produce a substitute for a homotopy equivalence when a true homotopy equivalence is not possible.

+It was later discoverer, by Dadarlat \cite{DadarlatShapeAndE}, that shape theory is closely related to $E$-theory.
+In Dadarlat's approach to shape theory, semiprojectivity plays only a supporting role.

+Neither shape theory nor $E$-theory have been worked out for real $C^*$-algebras, but questions of semiprojectivity and the lack-thereof in real $C^*$-algebras are now seen to arise in physics \cite{HastLorTheoryPractice}.
+Without prejudice, we walk around those subjects and attack semiprojectivity for real $C^*$-algebras head-on.

+Our task is to incorporate reflections in the subject of semiprojectivity.
+Our goal is to prove that $C(X,\id)$ is semiprojective for any finite one dimensional CW complex.
+We will only achieve that goal once we reach the end of section \ref{FunGraphSec}.

-To do so we borrow proof ideas from across the field of semiprojective $C^*$-algebras without further references.
+In this and the next two sections we will borrow proof techniques from across the field of semiprojectivity in $C^*$-algebras without further references.